Group schemes of square free order: Proof of Theorem 1.1.

-\emph{c}) One may assume $G''$ of constant order $n''$.
-The extension is Hochschild, namely, the sequence is exact for every $S$-scheme $T$.
-Indeed, for all $x\in G''(T)$, if denotes the coboundary homomorphism, one has $d(x)=0$, as and $n''.\mathrm{Id}_{G'}: G'\to G'$ is an isomorphism.
-Next, by a finite \'{e}tale surjective base change, one may assume that the finite \'{e}tale $S$-group scheme $G''$ is locally constant and then constant of value $|G''|$.
+For the second statement, at the expense of a finite \'{e}tale surjective base change, one may assume that the finite \'{e}tale $S$-group scheme $G''$ is locally constant and then constant of value $|G''|$.
 It suffices to show that the exact sequence is split by $|G''|\to G''(S)$.
 This follows as $H^2(B|G''|, G'(S))=0$.